Jesse Carver: Managerial career

 By now, it had become apparent that Carver and Raynor's continental style was not quite enough to win promotion amidst the hurly-burly of the Third Division, and Carver re-shaped his approach.
 In December, he bought Ken McPherson from Middlesbrough, a big bustling centre-forward, and the team won five games on the trot, culminating in a 5–1 thrashing of Millwall in front of a crowd of 30,000.

 But there was another major story brewing.
-Behind the scenes, Carver had made it clear to Shanks – he wanted to leave.
+Behind the scenes, Carver had made it clear to Shanks that he wanted to leave.
 The Midlands didn't suit his wife's health and he made an urgent request to be released from his three-year contract.
 The board reluctantly agreed and Carver left the club on New Year's Eve.
 City released him on the understanding that he didn't work in England during the remaining period of his Coventry contract.
-He denied that there were any other offers for his services, but within hours of him returning to Italy, on 3 January Lazio announced he would be their new manager.
+He denied that there were any other offers for his services; but within hours of him returning to Italy, on 3 January, Lazio announced he would be their new manager.

 He led Lazio from 13th place to fourth place in the second half of the 1955–56 Serie A season.
 In 1956–57, he finished third.

 He did return to a coaching job at Tottenham Hotspur in 1958, but failed to settle; later, he moved to Portugal.
 After a spell in the US, he retired to England in the 1970s.

 He died on 29 November 2003, in Bournemouth.